-Scaling and Damping The scaling factor for the energies and gradients must be positive (not zero), see section 8.23.
+Scaling and Damping The scaling factor for the energies and gradients must be positive (not zero), see section 8.25.
+One can also scale only spin-orbit couplings by using soc_scaling.

 The damping factor must be in the interval [0, 1] (first, since the kinetic energy is always positive; second, because a damping factor larger than 1 would lead to exponentially growing kinetic energy).
 Also see section 8.6.

 Selection of Gradients and Non-Adiabatic Couplings SHARC allows to selectively calculate only certain gradients and nonadiabatic coupling vectors at each time step.
 Those gradients and nonadiabatic coupling vectors not selected are not requested from the interfaces, thus decreasing the computational cost.
-The selection procedure is detailed in 8.25.
+The selection procedure is detailed in 8.27.
 Selection of gradients is activated by grad_select, selection for nonadiabatic couplings by nac_select.
 Selection is turned off by default.